Index

 Out of the 4,111 people answering the question, 12% had tried to obtain an NHS dental appointment for themselves in the last three months, 8% 3-6 months ago, 17% 6-12 months ago, 23% 1-2 years ago, 16% more than two years ago and 24% had never tried to get an NHS appointment.
 Of the 2,018 trying to get an appointment in the last two years, 84% were trying to get an appointment with a practice they had previously had an appointment and 9% with a new NHS practice (and 7% could not remember).
 Of the 2,409 who had tried to get an appointment in the last two years, 67% were successful in getting an appointment, 27% were not and 6% could not remember.
 These 2,407 people were asked about their overall experience of NHS dental services: 43% stated they were very good, 33% fairly good, 12% as neither good nor poor, 6% as fairly poor and 3% as very poor.
 Of the 1,520 people who hadn’t tried to get an NHS dental appointment in the last two years, 33% stated that they hadn’t needed to go to the dentist, 9% no longer had any natural teeth, 3% hadn’t had time to go to the dentist, 10% don’t like going to the dentist, 9% didn’t think they could get an NHS dentist, 1% stated they were on a waiting list for an NHS dentist, 5% stated they had stayed with their dentist when they changed from NHS to private, 14% prefer to go to a private dentist and 6% said NHS dental care is too expensive (and 11% provided another reason).

-The Office for Health Improvement & Disparities’ Fingertips gives the percentage of people who successful obtained a dental appointment in the last two years with the latest data for 2020/21 (from the GP Patient Survey mentioned above).
+The Office for Health Improvement & Disparities’ Fingertips gives the percentage of people who successful obtained a dental appointment in the last two years with the latest data for 2020/21.
+The data is from the same GP Patient Survey source mentioned above so based on patients registered with Hull GPs, but it presented by local authority geographical level although it is likely that figures relate to the a slightly different population than the local authority and represents the population defined by the Clinical Commissioning Group instead.
 In 2020/21, seven in ten had successfully obtained a dental appointment in the last two years in Hull which was lower than England (77%).

 Compared with benchmark